To qualify as a TCS owner operator, you must meet the following minimum requirements:

 - Certified tractor weight ticket ( with full fuel tanks)

-If you do not bring the proper paperwork, we may not be able to contract with you.
-Before you come to FT.WAYNE, please call FLEET REGISTRATION at 1-800-723-3925 with any questions regarding the above information.
+If you do not supply the proper paperwork, we may not be able to contract with you.
+Please call FLEET REGISTRATION at 1-800-723-3925 with any questions regarding the above information.
 This will minimize any delays.

 Review of Qualifications...